 Apply for the Wakeham Mentoring Fellowship

-Formerly called the MCT Wakeham Fellowship, the Wakeham Mentoring Fellowship Program is a competitive awards program for UC Davis academic mentors.
-Up to five $10,000 fellowships will be awarded for mentors to help support one or more of the applicant's UC Davis graduate student mentees.
+Formerly called the MCT Wakeham Fellowship, the Wakeham Mentoring Fellowship Program was a competitive awards program for UC Davis academic mentors.
+Up to five $10,000 fellowships were awarded for mentors to help support one or more of the applicant's UC Davis graduate student mentees.

 Wakeham Fellowship Timeline

 - 2018-2019 Academic Year

 UC Davis Graduate Studies will promote a variety of workshops and seminars that will be offered during the academic year.
 Mentors intending to apply for the 2019-2020 fellowship must attend at least three of the listed sessions or other comparable mentoring events of their choosing that took place between July 2018 and June 2019.